The first step to having your vision corrected by refractive surgery, such as LASIK (which is the most common form of elective corrective eye surgery)

 Learn more about cataract surgery or refractive lens exchange: video

-As a patient of Dr. Sciberras, always remember that your vision matters.
-In the end, Dr. Sciberras is only satisfied when you are.
-We welcome your laser eye surgery questions and any other eye health-related matters and through the channels you are most comfortable with.
+We welcome your laser eye surgery questions and any other eye health-related matters and through the channels, you are most comfortable with.

-Discover if laser (or refractive) eye surgery can improve your vision today by booking your appointment with Dr. Sciberras online or call us at 905-828-2282.
+Discover if refractive eye surgery can improve your vision today by booking your appointment online or calling us at 905-828-2282